marcodevopsestudo-cpu/cashflow/README.md

 ## What Is Implemented End-to-End

-The repository already implements the following **end-to-end business flow**:
+The repository implements the following **end-to-end business flow**:

 1. a client sends a debit or credit request to **Transaction Service**;
-2. Transaction Service validates and persists the transaction in PostgreSQL;
+2. the transaction is validated and persisted in PostgreSQL;
-3. in the same database transaction, the service records an **outbox event**;
+3. an **outbox event** is recorded in the same database transaction;
-4. a scheduled publisher reads pending outbox events and publishes a batch message;
+4. a scheduled publisher reads pending outbox entries and publishes a batch message;
 5. **Consolidation Service** consumes the message asynchronously;
-6. the consolidation workflow loads pending transactions;
-7. the workflow aggregates credit and debit amounts by date;
+6. transactions are loaded and aggregated by date;
-8. the workflow updates the `daily_balance` read model;
+7. the `daily_balance` read model is updated;
-9. the workflow marks transactions as consolidated;
+8. transactions are marked as processed.
-10. the daily consolidated balance becomes available in the database read model.

-This means the repository is not only showing isolated services.
-It already demonstrates the intended **integration pattern between write path and consolidation path**.
+This demonstrates the **decoupled integration between write and processing paths**.

 ---